bojann/quiz-template/README.md

 ### `yarn storybook`

 Opens Storybook in a new tab<br>
+It was decided to use `.mdx` format for addint stories because it offers more for playing and adding.
 More about Storybook, check out the [Storybook documentation](https://storybook.js.org/).

 ### `yarn test`